LinkedIn About Section 2026: Character Limit, Preview Lines & Examples

 1. Hook (First 3 Lines) - CRITICAL

 Your opening must grab attention immediately.
+Just like crafting a compelling LinkedIn headline, your first lines determine whether someone keeps reading.
 Options include:

 Problem statement: Address a pain point your audience faces Bold claim: Make a specific statement about what you do Compelling question: Engage the reader's curiosity Surprising statistic: Lead with an attention-grabbing data point